 Files that were deleted in the Cloud storage are non-recoverable or non-restorable.

-Event Auto-Upload Storage
+Live Event Upload Storage

 NOTE: For free plan users, event files automatically uploaded in this storage remain saved for seven days and will be automatically deleted thereafter.
 For paid Cloud plan subscribers, these files expire after thirty days of being automatically uploaded.
 Users can delete files that are stored in this storage location.